vatbq/rally/thinking-notes.md

   - En emails guardo `customerId` + `vehicleId` para que **conversations/dashboard** puedan resolverse sin joins pesados.

 All schema versions considered in [database diagram](./docs/rally.database.png).

+---

+email simulation
+why use workers?
+use workers for emails so we don't block the main thread and simulates the sending of the email realictisc add time between updates to simulates time

+i first get all campaings and then only pulling for the ones that are not completed. hago pulling ahora por la simulacion, pero usaria https://resend.com/.